By Dr. James M. Dahle, WCI Founder

 #2 You Don't Have Any Income

-Again, this constrains your loan options, and the fewer options you have, typically, the more expensive your options will be.
-“Doctors loans” are generally your only option, and depending on your state, you may only have a handful of lenders to choose from.
+Again, this constrains your loan options, and the fewer options you have, the more expensive your options typically will be.
+Doctor loans are generally your only option, and depending on your state, you may only have a handful of lenders from which to choose.

 #3 You Have Tons of Debt Already

-It is no longer uncommon for a graduating medical student to have $250K or more in relatively high-interest student loans.
+It's not uncommon for a graduating medical student to have $250,000 or more in relatively high-interest student loans.
 Residents usually already require a special government program like IBR to help lower their payments during residency.
-It really isn't a great time to be adding on even more debt, not to mention it is harder to get a loan with tons of debt hanging over your head, narrowing your choices to just “Doctor Loans.”
+It really isn't a great time to be adding on even more debt.
+Plus, it's harder to get a loan with tons of debt hanging over your head, narrowing your choices to just doctor loans.

 #4 Residency Is Only 3-5 Years Long

-Even realtors, the most diehard advocates for purchasing a home early and often, admit that it's hard to break even on a home unless you're in it for at least 3 years.
+Even realtors, the most diehard advocates for purchasing a home early and often, admit that it's hard to break even on a home unless you're in it for at least three years.
 The main reason for this is transaction costs.
-Expect to spend 5% of the value of a home when you buy it, and another 10% when you sell it.
+Expect to spend 5% of the value of a home when you buy it and another 10% when you sell it.
 This includes closing costs, the cost of fixing it up, furnishing it, realtor commissions, and a couple of months of the house sitting empty while you're selling it.
-In order to make up for that 15 % in transaction costs, you'll need to pay down the loan and the house will need to appreciate.
+To make up for that 15% in transaction costs, you'll need to pay down the loan and/or the house will need to appreciate.

-On a typical 30 year mortgage (4% fixed) bought with 0% down, you'll pay down 5.5% of the mortgage in 3 years (9.5% in 5 years.)
-That means you need the home to appreciate about 3% a year during residency just to break even.
-If it doesn't appreciate, or worse, goes down, you're going to lose money.
+On a typical 30-year mortgage (6% fixed) bought with 0% down, you'll pay down 4% of the mortgage in three years (7% in five years).
+That means you need the home to appreciate about 4% a year during residency just to break even in three years.
+If it doesn't appreciate or, worse, goes down, you're going to lose money.

-Even if everything works out, and you spend 5 years in the home and it appreciates 3% a year, you're looking at a gain of only 9.5% of the value of the home.
-That's $14K on a $150K house and assumes that your monthly costs for principal, interest, taxes, insurance, and maintenance are equal to what the equivalent rent would be.
-That's hardly a huge sum of money worthy of all the risks and hassle you went through for 5 years.
+Even if everything works out and you spend five years in the home and it appreciates 3% a year, you're looking at a gain of only 7% of the value of the home.
+That's $14,000 on a $200,000 house and assumes that your monthly costs for principal, interest, taxes, insurance, and maintenance are equal to what the equivalent rent would be.
+That's hardly a huge sum of money worthy of all the risks and hassle you went through for five years.

 #5 You Can Rent a House

-I always hear about how people are sick of living in an apartment and delaying gratification for their entire 20s.
-People don't seem to realize that you can usually rent a house that is just as nice as the one you can buy.
-Your choice isn't between renting a tiny apartment and buying a big house.
+I always hear about how people are sick of living in an apartment and that they're delaying gratification for their entire 20s.
+People don't seem to realize that you can often rent a house that is just as nice as the one you can buy.
+Your choice isn't necessarily between renting a tiny apartment and buying a big house.
 Your choice is between renting the house you want to live in and buying the house you want to live in.

 #6 New Home Buyers Underestimate the Costs of Ownership

 Houses are expensive consumer items, not an investment.
 When the furnace or dishwasher breaks, you can't just call the landlord to replace it.
 Roofs, windows, flooring, carpet, and paint only last so long.
-New buyers are also often surprised by the cost of property taxes and homeowners insurance, not to mention special hazard insurance like flood and earthquake insurance.
+New buyers are also often surprised by the cost of property taxes and homeowners insurance along with special hazard insurance like flood and earthquake insurance.

-Don't forget to add in the cost of furnishing the house also – drapes, rugs, and furniture.
+Don't forget to add in the cost of furnishing the house—drapes, rugs, and furniture.
+Got a lawn?
+Don't forget a mower, trimmer, fertilizer, and plenty of water.
 It's not a simple matter of comparing your rent payment to a mortgage payment.
-Play around with the NYT Rent vs Buy calculator and you'll quickly see what I mean.
+Play around with the NYT Rent vs. Buy calculator, and you'll quickly see what I mean.

 #7 You Won't Want to Live in That House as an Attending